elucian/bee/syntax/structure.md

 * One expression in a statement can extend on multiple lines;
 * Multiple statements on a single line are separated with ";"
 * You can have a comment at end of line using "--"
-* A statement may continue after the end of line comment;
+* A statement may continue after line comment;

 ### Code block
 Statements can be contained in blocks of code.

+* do    -- anonymous simple context block
 * with  -- create a scope qualifier suppression block/ mapping block
 * when  -- create multi-path conditional selector
 * quest -- create a multi-path value selector